aniellodesanto/aniellodesanto.github.io/about.md

 <p>
-I am still in the process of discovering a specific focus for my work (will this ever happen?) but - to put misleading labels on my interests - I would say that my research area lies at the intersection between mathematical linguistics, theoretical syntax and computational psycho/neurolinguistics.
+To put misleading labels on my interests, I would say that my research area lies at the intersection between mathematical linguistics, theoretical syntax and computational psycho/neurolinguistics.
 Generally, I am intrigued by how insights from Math and Computer Science can help investigations in theoretical and experimental linguistics.